reframejs/reframe/docs/overview.template.md

 By default a page is rendered twice:
 On the server (to HTML) and in the browser (to the DOM).
-(React components, and therefore the entire page as well, can be rendered to the DOM as well as to HTML.)
+(React components can be rendered to the DOM as well as to HTML.)

 Because it is rendered in the browser, a page can have interactive views (a like button, a realtime graph, a To-Do list, etc.).